jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (6) For the purposes of subsection (5), section 5(3) does not apply if— (a) the person seeks cancellation of their registration by the end of the taxable period in which they have accounted for the output tax under section 5(23); or
   (b) the Commissioner so determines, on application by the person.
+(7) For the purposes of this Act, if a recipient is treated as a supplier under section 5(27) of— (a) a supply of distantly taxable goods to which section 8(3)﻿(ab) applies, or that is supplied by a resident, the recipient is treated as registered from the date on which the supply of the goods is made:
+  (b) a supply of remote services to which section 8(3)﻿(c) applies, or that is supplied by an agent under section 60(1AB) or by an operator of a marketplace under section 60C or 60D, the recipient is treated as registered from the date on which the services are physically performed.
-(7) For the purposes of this Act, in relation to a supply of remote services to which section 8(3)﻿(c) applies, a recipient who is treated as a supplier under section 5(27) is treated as registered from the date on which the services are physically performed.
+(8) For the purposes of this Act, in relation to a supply of goods by a non-resident through a marketplace, a person who is treated as a supplier under section 5(28) is treated as registered from the date on which the supply is made.

 ### 52 Cancellation of registration
 (1) Subject to this Act, every registered person who carries on any taxable activity shall cease to be liable to be registered where at any time the Commissioner is satisfied that the value of that person's taxable supplies in the period of 12 months then beginning will be not more than the amount specified for the purposes of section 51(1).